 10) Game Time

-a) 7v7 games will be played with two 20 minute halves.
+- a) 5v5 games are played with two 20 minute halves.
 The clock will run continuously, unless in the case of serious injury.
 Games will have a 2-5 minute half time.

-b) 11v11 games will have a two 25 minute halves.
+- c) 11v11 games are played with two 25 minute halves.
 The clock will run continuously, unless in the case of serious injury.
 Games will have a 2-5 minute half time.

-a) Teams must be ready to play their game within 10 minutes of the scheduled game time, otherwise the game will be recorded as a forfeit.
+- a) Teams must have the minimum roster requirements to play their game within 10 minutes of the scheduled game time, otherwise the game will be recorded as a forfeit.

 13) Slide Tackling

 Slide tackling is NOT permitted.
-Performance of a slide tackle, may be grounds for a yellow card on the part of the referee.
+Performance of a slide tackle, may be grounds for a yellow card at the discretion of the referee.
 Players may slide when not creating a dangerous play, i.e. sliding to keep a ball in play.

 15) Misconduct and Fouls

 - a) Yellow Card – Referees will immediately substitute player out for a minimum of two (2) minutes.